perfsonar/docs/install_el.rst

 ====================
 * **Operating System:**

-  * **Alma 8, Alma 9, Rocky 8 or Rocky 9** x86_64 installations are supported.
-Other RedHat-based operating systems may work, but are not officially supported at this time.
+  * **Alma 9 or Rocky 9** x86_64 installations are supported.
+Other RedHat-based operating systems based on EL9 may work, but are not officially supported at this time.
   * See :doc:`install_hardware` for hardware requirements and more.

 .. note:: Installing a graphical/desktop environment with perfSONAR is not supported.
 These environments generally come with a Network Manager that conflicts with the way that perfSONAR is tuning the network interface parameters.
 We recommend doing only server grade OS installs.